Joint Dark Energy Mission: SuperNova Acceleration Probe (SNAP)

 To understand what is driving the acceleration of the universe, scientists need to see greater redshifts from supernovas than what is seen from Earth.
-The SNAP can detect redshifts of 1.7 from distant supernovas up to 10 billion light years away.
-At this distance, the acceleration of the universe will be easily seen.
-To measure the presence of dark energy, a process called weak lensing will be used.
+The SNAP would detect redshifts of 1.7 from distant supernovas up to 10 billion light years away.
+At this distance, the acceleration of the universe is easily seen.
+To measure the presence of dark energy, a process called weak lensing can be used.

-The SNAP will use an optical setup called the three-mirror anastigmat.
+The SNAP would have used an optical setup called the three-mirror anastigmat.
 This consists of a main mirror with a diameter of 2 meters to take in light.
 It reflects this light to a second mirror.
 Then this light is transferred to two additional smaller mirrors which direct the light to the spacecraft's instruments.
 It will also contain 72 different cameras.
 36 of them are able to detect visible light and the other 36 detect infrared light.
 Its cameras combined produces the equivalence of a 600 megapixel camera.
 The resolution of the camera is about 0.2 arcseconds in the visible spectrum and 0.3 arcseconds in the infrared spectrum.
-The SNAP will also have a spectrograph attached to it.
+The SNAP would also have a spectrograph attached to it.
 The purpose of it is to detect what type of supernova SNAP is observing, determine the redshift, detect changes between different supernovas, and store supernova spectra for future reference.

-JDEM has recognized several potential problems of the SNAP project:
+JDEM recognized several potential problems of the SNAP project: